MIND | Meditation Practice

 Do you believe your fitness capabilities are defined by your physical strength alone?
 Or does your mental strength have a part to play in how far you excel in your active lifestyle?

 The relationship between mind and body is very much in the fore front of our consciousness.
 We are eager to learn more about the connection between meditation and running; training the mind and training the body to help develop the fundamental principles to increase power and endurance.
 Despite the movement of the body, to run within yourself is to quieten the mind – to engage and be active all the while to deepen thoughts, in turn calming the mind.
 Be still monkey mind, stay focused, comfortable and strong with your technique.

 The definition of meditation is “to engage in contemplation or reflection; to engage in mental exercise for the purpose of reaching a heightened level of spiritual awareness”.
-Meditation is about taming the mind, training ourselves to help reduce stress, quieten the never ending internal conversations and to bring the focus of the mind to breath.
+Meditation is about taming the mind, training yourselve to help reduce stress, quieten (but not stop) the never ending internal conversations and to bring the focus of the mind to breath.

-Breath helps circulate the life force throughout the whole body and through mindful meditation we focus on the rhythmical flow of our out and in breath not the discomfort in which we can at times experience when challenging the body in physical movement.
-Breath is our pacifier, our peace keeper and the one tool we can use to bring our attention to a point in order to limit distraction.
+Breath helps circulate the life force throughout the whole body and through mindful meditation you focus on the rhythmical flow of your out and in breath not the discomfort in which you can at times experience when challenging the body in physical movement.
+Breath is your pacifier, your peace keeper and the one tool you can use to bring your attention to a point in order to limit distraction.

 Journey of the MIND

-We welcome you to join us in daily meditation; both guided and unguided finding your peace and quiet in the mind whether you be sitting still or moving consciously.
+We welcome you to join us in daily meditation; both guided and unguided finding your peace and quiet of the mind whether you be sitting still or moving consciously.

 Recommended Meditation Apps

 Metta (means ‘Loving Kindness’) Meditation

 This meditation adapted from the Visuddhimagga (The Path of Purification) by Buddhaghosa, a 5th-century systematization of the Buddha’s teachings.